icrashstuff/mcs_b181/README.md

 A minecraft beta 1.8.x server / bridge / client.
 This project is purely for my own entertainment

+## Notes on the client

+- The client requires the assets of minecraft 1.7 or 1.8 (The full releases not the betas)

 ## License
 - This project (mcs_b181) is largely licensed under the MIT License
   - Copyright (c) 2024 - 2025 Ian Hangartner